weaveworks/weave/ipam/ipam.md

 field wrap round?
 Wrap-around is fatal to the CRDT algorithm.]

-[Currently, MutableSpaceSet.GiveUpSpace() does not follow the pattern suggested in the design doc of favouring smaller spaces, nor does it give up its last free address.]
+[Currently, MutableSpaceSet.GiveUpSpace() does not follow the pattern suggested in the design doc of favouring smaller spaces]

 #### Allocator

+We need to be able to release any allocations when a container dies, so Allocator retains a list of those, in a map indexed by container ID.

 When Allocator first detects a leak, i.e. a space with no owner, it puts it in its 'leaked' map against a timestamp.
 In this way it can